balabila02/balabila02/README.md

+A Data enthusiast with experience in supporting Marketing and Sales Business Units.
+Holds expertise in building and deploying Machine Learning models.in Data Science, Analytics, consulting etc.
-Having demonstrated 10 years of work experience in sales,I am currently learning and exploring Data Science.
-I am about to complete my PGP(Data science and Business Analytics) program in Great Learning Institute.I come with an extensive experience of working with different industries like construction, Engineering, Manufacturing,etc.
+Adept in solving analytical challenges with business impact .I come with an extensive experience of working with different industries like construction, Engineering, Manufacturing,etc.